katcosgrove/edgexfoundry-on-resin-io/README.md

-Main Author:  Jim White
+Main Author:  Ben Harosh

-Copyright 2016-17, Dell, Inc.
+Acknowledgments: Jim White

 This project contains the Dockerfile needed to create the shared Docker volume for the EdgeX Foundry database, log files, and Consul config and data files.